PureBasic

-PureBasic is a commercially distributed procedural computer programming language and integrated development environment based on BASIC and developed by Fantaisie Software for Windows, Linux, and macOS.
+PureBasic is a commercially distributed procedural computer programming language and integrated development environment based on BASIC and developed by Fantaisie Software for Windows, Linux, macOS and Raspberry Pi.
 An Amiga version is available, although it has been discontinued and some parts of it are released as open-source.
 The first public release of PureBasic for Windows was on 17 December 2000.
 It has been continually updated ever since.

 PureBasic has a "lifetime license model".
 As cited on the website, the first PureBasic user (who registered in 1998) still has free access to new updates and this is not going to change.